 The hybrid cloud specifically is expected to greatly influence the ERP market for years to come, according to Smart Data Collective's Robert Kugel.
 Kugel noted that internal research has found that 55 percent of organizations are already using the cloud in some capacity, with another 34 percent expecting to do so in the near future.

-However, cloud-based ERP has not taken off like it could.
+However, cloud-based ERP has not taken off as it could.
 Kugel added that this is due to three reasons.
 The first is that multi-tenant ERP includes only limited functionality.

 "The second reason has been data integration, which until recently could be complicated and difficult to manage.
 The third reason is that finance departments have been more conservative than most in embracing the Web, especially for ERP systems, because the information in them is sensitive and they fear security breaches," Kugel wrote.